Failover Cluster domain migration

 Known issues

-If you are using the new USB witness feature, you will be unable to add the cluster to the new domain.
-The reasoning is that the file share witness type must utilize Kerberos for authentication.
+If you're using the new USB witness feature, you'll be unable to add the cluster to the new domain due to the file share witness type that must utilize Kerberos for authentication.
 Change the witness to none before adding the cluster to the domain.
-Once it is completed, recreate the USB witness.
-The error you will see is:
+Once this step is complete, recreate the USB witness.
+The error you'll see is:

 New-ClusternameAccount : Cluster name account cannot be created.
 This cluster contains a file share witness with invalid permissions for a cluster of type AdministrativeAccesssPoint ActiveDirectoryAndDns.
 To proceed, delete the file share witness.
 After this you can create the cluster name account and recreate the file share witness.
 The new file share witness will be automatically created with valid permissions.